davidthewatson/davidthewatson.github.io/src/cv/dw/index.md

 </tr>
 </table>
 <p>
-  <ul><li>Wellspring had a million lines of code in its product, but no tests or automation and legacy date center</li>
+  <ul><li>Wellspring had a million lines of code in its product, but no tests or automation and data center</li>
-  <li>Transformed legacy ops from data center to automated CI/CD test, build, and deployment pipeline</li>
+  <li>Transformed ops from fire-fighting to automated CI/CD pipeline on Capistrano, Mechanize, and Selenium</li>
   <li>Wellspring is still operating independently today after moving from Pittsburgh to Chicago</li></ul>
 </p>
   <table class="experience">